usermod -a -G plugdev username

-If you are not using a desktop environment like Gnome or KDE where all this comes for free, you can still get automount for you removable devices, such as flash drives.
-The utility you need to install is called udiskie and if you run Slackware it’s available as a slackbuild package. udiskie is a simple daemon that uses udisks to automatically mount removable storage devices.
+If you are not using a desktop environment like Gnome, KDE or XFCE, where all this comes for free, you can still get automount for your removable devices.
+The utility you need to install is called udiskie.
+If you run Slackware it’s available as a slackbuild package. udiskie is a simple daemon that uses udisks to automatically mount removable storage devices.

 Before you get it working there are a few steps we need to go through first.